-Name of Director Linna Hui Min Chua Keng Hiang Tan Seng Chun Date of Appointment 26 March 2007 16 June 2000 1 March 2024 Date of last re-appointment 28 April 2022 30 April 2021 Age 67 69 56 Country of principal residence Hong Kong Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board of Directors of the Company has considered the recommendation of the Nominating Committee and has reviewed and considered the skill, experience, knowledge and suitability of Ms Linna Hui Min for re-appointment as Executive Director of the Company.
-The Board has concluded that Ms Hui Min possesses the skill, experience and knowledge to manage the operations effectively.
-The Board of Directors of the Company has considered the recommendation of the Nominating Committee and has reviewed and considered the skill, experience, contribution of guidance and time to the Board's deliberation and suitability of Mr Chua Keng Hiang for re-appointment as Non-Independent Non-Executive Director of the Company.
-The Board has concluded that Mr Chua possesses the skill, experience and knowledge to make constructive contributions to Board discussions.
-The Board of Directors of the Company has considered the recommendation of the Nominating Committee and has reviewed and considered the qualifications, experience and expertise of Mr Tan Seng Chun for re-appointment as Independent Non-Executive Director of the Company.
-Mr Tan will be attending the requisite training courses prescribed in the Listing Manual of the SGX-ST within one year from 1 March 2024, being the date of his initial appointment to the Board.
-The Board has concluded that Mr Tan possesses the qualifications, experience and expertise, and his re-appointment is appropriate.
+Name of Director Queeny Ho Teng Cheong Kwee Date of Appointment 29 May 2009 1 July 2021 Date of last re-appointment 26 April 2023 28 April 2022 Age 79 72 Country of principal residence Hong Kong Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board of Directors of the Company has considered the recommendation of the Nominating Committee and has reviewed the business network, knowledge and suitability of Ms Queeny Ho for re-appointment as Non- Executive Chairman of the Company.
+The Board is of the view that Ms Ho possesses the business network and knowledge to continue contributing towards the existing businesses and leading the Board.
+The Board of Directors of the Company has considered the recommendation of the Nominating Committee and has reviewed and considered the skill, experience, contribution of guidance and time to the Boards's deliberation and suitability of Mr Teng Cheong Kwee for re-appointment as Independent Non-Executive Director of the Company.
+The Board is of the view that Mr Teng possesses the skill, experience and knowledge to make constructive contributions to Board discussions.
+Whether appointment is executive, and if so, the area of responsibility Non-Executive Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Non-Executive Chairman Member of Nominating Committee Lead Independent Non- Executive Director Chairman of Nominating Committee Chairman of Remuneration Committee Member of Audit Committee Professional Qualifications Not applicable.
+Bachelor of Engineering (Industrial) (Honours Class 1) Bachelor of Commerce